telerik/kendo-ui-core/docs/web/grid/how-to/AngularJS/use-angularjs-popup-edit-template.md

 The example below demonstrates how to use AngularJS directives in a custom Grid popup editor template.

-The dataItem is made dirty via `ng-change` (for HTML elements) and `k-on-change` (for Kendo UI widget).
-Otherwise the DataSource will not update modified data items.
+The `dataItem` is made dirty via `ng-change` for HTML elements, and `k-on-change` for Kendo UI widgets.
+Otherwise the DataSource will not update the modified data items.

 ###### Example